HERO Quarterly Updates

 The risk-based soil concentration developed in LeadSpread 8, based on the OEHHA incremental blood lead criterion, is meant to be implemented as an estimate of the Exposure Point Concentration (EPC) usually based on the 95 percent confidence limit on the arithmetic mean, not as a 'not to exceed' soil concentration.
 Please see the User's Guide on this web page.
 Background exposures to lead, and media other than soil/dust which may be impacted by lead are not considered in either worksheet.
-If lead is present at levels above background in media other than soil (e.g. water, air) or if the home grown produce pathway is anticipated at the site, please contact the HERO toxicologist.
+If lead is present at levels above background in media other than soil (e.g. water, air) or if the home grown produce pathway is anticipated at the site, please contact a HERO toxicologist.
 DTSC’s LeadSpread model is currently undergoing additional revision, and we hope to incorporate additional exposure pathways and environmental media in the near future.

 NOTE: If you have comments on LeadSpread 8 or evaluation of lead exposures, please include them in an e-mail message to Kimberly Gettmann at Kimberly.Gettmann@dtsc.ca.gov